evlar/chutes-cursor-agent/README.md

 ## Usage

 1. Copy all Chutes-specific files from this repository to your project folder
-2. For Cursor users: The `.cursorrules_chutes` file will be automatically loaded
+2. For Cursor users: The `.cursorrules` file will be automatically loaded
-3. For Windsurf users: Use both `.windsurfrules_chutes` and `scratchpad_chutes.md`
+3. For Windsurf users: Use both `.windsurfrules` and `scratchpad_chutes.md`

 ## Multi-Agent Support